Mbed-TLS/TF-PSA-Crypto/docs/psa-transition.md

 * Mbed TLS 2.15.0 (Nov 2018): first release with a draft implementation of the PSA API.
 * Mbed TLS 2.18.0 (Jun 2019): The PSA API is available in the default build.
 * Mbed TLS 3.1.0 (Dec 2021): TLS 1.3 support is the first major feature that requires the PSA API.
-* TF-PSA-Crypto 1.0.0 (Sep 2025): Removal of most legacy crypto APIs.
+* TF-PSA-Crypto 1.0.0 (Oct 2025): Removal of most legacy crypto APIs.
 Drop support for builds without the PSA subsystem and for legacy configuration of cryptographic mechanisms.
   The corresponding release Mbed TLS 4.0.0 drops support for cryptography calls that bypass PSA.
 * TF-PSA-Crypto 2.0.0 (??): Removal of the remaining non-PSA crypto APIs.